sourcegraph/about/content/blogposts/2024/cody-vscode-1-22-0-release.md

   alt="Cody's current codebase and current file context buttons" />

-## See the exact context used for followup messages
+## See the exact context used for follow-up messages

-When you start a new chat in Cody, you’ll see a message showing the context that’s used to respond to the first question.
-For followup messages after that point, only _net-new_ context would be shown as a line item in the chat.
-This was meant to show that all previous context _plus_ the new context was used, but this wasn’t super clear.
+When you start a new chat in Cody, you’ll see a message showing the context used to respond to the first question.
+For follow-up messages after that point, only _net-new_ context would be shown as a line item in the chat previously.
+The chat would actually use all previous and new contexts, but this wasn’t clear.

-Now, Cody shows net-new context and will mention that prior messages are also being used as context, making it super clear that context used earlier in a thread is not lost of discarded for followups.
+Now, Cody shows net-new context and mentions that prior messages are also being used as context, making it more evident that prior context in a thread is preserved for follow-ups.

 <Figure
   src="https://storage.googleapis.com/sourcegraph-assets/blog/cody-vscode-1-22-release/cody-prior-context.png"